-The privacy of Booderee campsites is best protected by avoiding any disturbance of native vegetation in buffer areas between sites.
-It is your responsibility to keep all your equipment within the confines of your campsite.
+To protect the privacy of campsites, do not disturb any native vegetation in the areas between sites.
+Please keep all equipment within the boundary of your campsite.

-Open fires are not permitted on campsites – light fires only in fireplaces provided using the supplied firewood.
-Gas appliances may be used at your campsite, but please note that all fires (including gas fires) are prohibited on total fire ban days.
+Light fires only in the fireplaces provided using the firewood supplied.
+Open fires are not permitted on campsites.
+Gas appliances may be used at your campsite; however all fires (including gas fires) are prohibited on total fire ban days.

-Please do not feed wildlife as this can result in poor health, aggression and may attract pest species.
+Do not feed any wildlife as this can result in poor health, aggression and may attract pest species.

-To protect Booderee’s wildlife and plants, animals or pets cannot be brought into the park
+To protect Booderee’s wildlife and plants, no animals may be brought into the park

-There’s an enormous choice of places to stay in Jervis Bay – from camping in the national park, caravan parks, bed and breakfasts, apartments, or seaside cottages.
+There is an enormous range of places to stay in Jervis Bay.
+As well as camping in the national park, you can stay at caravan parks, bed and breakfasts, apartments or seaside cottages.

-Beachside rentals range from modest to luxurious, with many right on the beach overlooking the ocean – perfect at any time of year!
+Rentals range from modest to luxurious, with many right on the beach overlooking the ocean.
 Properties are available in nearby Huskisson, Vincentia and Hyams Beach.